mvolkmann/blog/src/lit.md

 through its `text` attribute.
 This DOES trigger a call to the `attributeChangedCallback` method.

+The `render` method is called every time an `@property` or `@state` value changes.
+It's not necessary to implement the `attributeChangedCallback` method to make this happen.

 ## Event Handling

 Lit supports registering event handling functions with attributes